GauravSingh9356/MERN-ShoppingList/README.md

 https://mernappiamgs.herokuapp.com/

 <h2>##Overview</h2>
-<p>It is a simple app but full stack app, it is my first full stack app.
-Before it, I was involved in front-end but in this project I learned about about back-end as well.
-I made MongoDB atlas and connected database to my server.
+<p>It is a simple app but my first full stack app.
+Before it, I was involved in front-end but in this project I learned about  back-end as well.
+I made MongoDB atlas account and connected database to my server.
 Though, it is a very simple app but by this I learned how to a full stack app works.</p>

 <h2>##Tech Stacks</h2>
 <ul>